 What Is a Technical SEO Audit?

 A technical SEO audit is a process that looks into technical aspects (metadata, keywords, site speed, backlinks, etc.) that affect a website’s SERP performance, checks the health of the site, and recommends potential fixes.
-(Victorious offers technical SEO audit services to run and interpret these reports for you.)
+(Victorious offers a technical SEO audit service to run and interpret these reports for you.)

 What Are Some Examples of Technical SEO Metrics?

 The most popular technical SEO metrics include page load speed, pages indexed, crawl errors, and mobile-friendliness.

 What Is the Difference Between Technical SEO vs. On-Site SEO?